TechOgede/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Script 18-letteronly displays all lines starting with a letter Script 19-AZ replaces 'A' and 'c' with 'Z' and 'e' respectively Script 20-hiago deletes characters C and c
+Script 21-reverse reverses its input
+Script 22-users_and_homes displays a sorted list of users and their home directories